a. In the Sea of Ise, ten thousand feet down, lies a single stone.

 2 The right line reads, “Cannot get wet.”

 3 The left line reads, “Cannot get dry.”

 From an 8th century C.E. imperial Japanese song.
 The Shrine at Ise is the most sacred site of Shinto, Japan’s indigenous religion.
 It is sacred to foxes.
 This is one of the few Japanese koans in the curriculum.

 Audio PZI Zen Online- The koan: Sea of Ise inspires Covid dreaming.
 Dream vacation: scuba diving in Brooklyn Harbor?
 What is feared opens to beauty.
 The dark Sea of Brooklyn held a surprise.
 As recorded May 18 2020

-PZI Zen Online Audio: John takes us further into our lockdown descent with a predicament koan that interrupts our usual ways of navigating, into the Sea of Ise 10,000 feet down, to a single stone.
-Session includes meditation segments, John’s talk and koan, closing music, and participating teachers’ commentary.
-As recorded April 5 2020.
+John takes us further into our lockdown descent with a predicament koan that interrupts our usual ways of navigating, into the Sea of Ise, 10,000 feet down, to a single stone.
+Session includes John’s talk and koan, meditation segments, closing music, and participating teachers’ comments.
+As recorded April 5, 2020.